 "If you can lay it all out and meet halfway, you can set yourself up for a successful financial relationship, as well as a stable emotional relationship," says Joshua Mungavin, CFP, a financial planning analyst for Evensky & Katz Wealth Management in Coral Gables, Florida.

-And it doesn't have to be stressful experience.
+And it doesn't have to be a stressful experience.
 Establish an open dialogue by "discussing goals and aspirations, and what it will take financially to get there," says Mungavin.
 "It's a good way to ease into the overall conversation that doesn't require a direct confrontation."

 Mungavin recommends including these topics in your conversation: